damasosanoja/do-writing-sample/do-writing-sample-portainer.md

 ## Conclusion

-You now can enjoy the convenient benefits of Portainer to manage your Docker hosts from your local machine using a secure TLS connection.
+You now can enjoy the convenient benefits of Portainer to manage your Docker hosts locally using a secure TLS connection.

 This guide only covered a small part of Portainer features, for more information about its other functions read the official [documentation.](https://portainer.readthedocs.io/en/stable/)